-Plan Category (1) Number of securities to be issued upon exercise of outstanding options and restricted stock units Veighted-Average Exercise Price of Outstanding Options (2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by stockholders (3) 2,110,835 (4) \$ 7.54 658,031 (5) Equity compensation plans not approved by stockholders (6)(7)(8)(9)(10)(11) 512,375 \$ 10.03 Total 2,623,210 \$ 8.40 658,031
+Plan Category (1) Number of securities to be issued upon exercise of outstanding options and restricted stock units (a) o Weighted- Average Exercise Price of Putstanding Options (2) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders (3) 2,749,616 (4 \$ 7.50 1,369,811 (5) Equity compensation plans not approved by stockholders (6)(7)(8)(9) 438,750 \$ 4.31 Total 3,188,366 \$ 6.48 1,369,811

-- (1) The information presented in this table is as of December 31, 2023. - (2) The weighted-average exercise price calculation includes only stock options as restricted stock does not have an exercise price. - (3) Includes the Fourth Amended and Restated 2013 Incentive Compensation Plan and the 2021 Employee Stock Purchase Plan. - (4) Includes 1,478,157 outstanding stock options and 1,145,053 unvested restricted shares outstanding. - (5) Includes 421,940 shares of common stock available for issuance under the Fourth Amended and Restated 2013 Incentive Compensation Plan and 236,091 shares of common stock available for issuance under the 2021 Employee Stock Purchase Plan. - (6) In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
+- (1) The information presented in this table is as of December 31, 2024. - (2)The weighted-average exercise price calculation includes only stock options as restricted stock does not have an exercise price. - (3)Includes the Fifth Amended and Restated 2013 Incentive Compensation Plan and the 2021 Employee Stock Purchase Plan.

+(4)Includes 937,646 outstanding stock options and 1,811,970 unvested restricted shares outstanding.

+(5)Includes 1,230,813 shares of common stock available for issuance under the Fifth Amended and Restated 2013 Incentive Compensation Plan and 138,998 shares of common stock available for issuance under the 2021 Employee Stock Purchase Plan.

+(6)In December 2013, we adopted our 2013 Non-Employee Director Equity Incentive Plan.
 The plan provides for the issuance of awards with respect to an aggregate of 14,250 shares of our common stock.
-As of December 31, 2023, awards with respect to 7,375 shares of our common stock were outstanding under the 2013 Non-Employee Director Equity Incentive Plan. - (7) In October 2014, we entered into a written compensatory contract with Francis P. Grillo, our then-Chief Executive Officer, pursuant to which we awarded Mr. Grillo non-qualified stock options to purchase 60,000 shares of our common stock. - (8) In December 2014, we entered into a written compensatory contract with Wendelin C. Maners, our then-Vice President, Marketing, pursuant to which we awarded Ms. Maners non-qualified stock options to purchase 8,750 shares of our common stock. - (9) In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our then-Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 11,250 shares of our common stock. - (10) In November 2017, we entered into a written compensatory contract with Joseph M. Burnett, our Chief Executive Officer, pursuant to which we awarded Mr. Burnett a non-qualified stock option to purchase 350,000 shares of our common stock. - (11) In September 2020, we entered into a written compensatory contract with Danilo D'Alessandro, our Chief Financial Officer, pursuant to which we awarded Mr. D'Alessandro a non-qualified stock option to purchase 75,000 shares of our common stock.
+As of December 31, 2024, awards with respect to 2,500 shares of our common stock were outstanding under the 2013 Non-Employee Director Equity Incentive Plan.

+(7)In March 2015, we entered into a written compensatory contract with Harold A. Hurwitz, our then-Chief Financial Officer, pursuant to which we awarded Mr. Hurwitz non-qualified stock options to purchase 11,250 shares of our common stock.

+(8)In November 2017, we entered into a written compensatory contract with Joseph M. Burnett, our Chief Executive Officer, pursuant to which we awarded Mr. Burnett a non-qualified stock option to purchase 350,000 shares of our common stock.

+(9)In September 2020, we entered into a written compensatory contract with Danilo D'Alessandro, our Chief Financial Officer, pursuant to which we awarded Mr.

+D'Alessandro a non-qualified stock option to purchase 75,000 shares of our common stock.